krzentner/language-world/data/gpt-3.5-turbo/basic_md/coffee-pull-0.md

 To grab the mug and pull it to the target location reliably, the robot should perform the following steps:
-- When the robot's gripper is not above the mug, the robot should place the gripper above the mug.
+- When the robot's gripper is not vertically aligned with the mug handle, the robot should put gripper above the mug handle.
-- When the robot's gripper is not around the handle of the mug and the robot's gripper is open, the robot should drop the gripper around the handle of the mug.
+- When the robot's gripper is vertically aligned with the mug handle and the robot's gripper is not around the mug handle, the robot should put gripper around the mug handle.
-- When the robot's gripper is around the handle of the mug and the robot's gripper is open, the robot should close the gripper around the handle of the mug.
+- When the robot's gripper is around the mug handle and the mug is not at the target location, the robot should pull the mug towards the target location.
-- When the robot's gripper is above the target location and the mug is below the robot's gripper, the robot should pull the mug towards the target location while maintaining a secure grip on the handle with the gripper.
+- When the mug has reached the target location, the robot should release the grip on the mug and move the gripper away from the mug.